Mental Wellness Apps with Journaling

 What makes a mental wellness app worth using between therapy sessions

-What makes a mental wellness app worth using between therapy sessions comes down to three things: real-time state capture (not reconstructed memory), AI pattern recognition that surfaces what your therapist hasn't seen yet, and a format that lets you actually bring those insights to your next appointment.
+A mental wellness app earns a place between therapy sessions when it does three things: captures your state in real time rather than reconstructing it from memory, identifies patterns your therapist hasn't seen yet, and formats insights in a way you can actually bring to your next session.
 Most apps do the first.
 Few do all three.

 AI memory vs. session-level prompts